melanie531/SageMaker-Data-Wrangler-Example/README.md

     * Export as a SageMaker Pipeline notebook.
     * Export as a Python script.
     * Export to SageMaker Feature Store as a notebook.

+So far, we have demonstrated how to use Amazon SageMaker Data Wrangler to preprocess the data and perform feature engineering to prepare for the train and test data set.
+After the data preparation step, data scientists can work on training a machine learning model using these datasets.
+In the next section, we will show you how to directly start a training job with the train data by leveraging Amazon SageMaker Autopilot from the SageMaker Data Wrangler data flow.

 ### *Run Autopilot training directly from Data Wrangler flow* (**Optional**)
 * SageMaker Data Wragler now allow you to directly run an [Autopilot](https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-automate-model-development.html) job to automatically train a model.